SPDX-FileCopyrightText: Copyright (c) 2021-2026 NVIDIA CORPORATION & AFFILIATES. All rights reserved.

 r"""

-Adds the contribution of the rays that hit the measurement plane to the
+Adds the contribution of the paths that hit the measurement surface

 The radio maps are updated in place.